Encounter and experiment with the essayistic, as we blend poetry, memoir, and criticism to create radical new forms.

 About Sophie Seita View Profile

 Sophie Seita is a London-based artist, writer, and researcher whose work explores text in its various translations into book objects, performances, videos, or other languages and embodiments.
-She’s performed or exhibited her work at [ SPACE ], La MaMa Galleria (NYC), Bold Tendencies, the Arnolfini, JNU (New Delhi), Kettle’s Yard, Parasol Unit, Flat Time House, Art Night London, Kunsthalle Darmstadt (Germany), Taller Bloc (Santiago de Chile), and elsewhere.
-She has also received funding and fellowships from the British Council, Canada Council, Creative Scotland, a-n, Dover Prize at Darlington, Yale, Princeton, Columbia University, Cambridge University, PEN America, Lambeth City Council, among others.
-Her latest books are: The Gracious Ones (Earthbound Press, 2020), My Little Enlightenment Plays (Pamenar, 2020), My Little Enlightenment: A Lecture Performance (Other Forms, 2019), and Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019).
-She’s also the translator of Uljana Wolf’s Subsisters: Selected Poems (Belladonna*, 2017) and Etymological Gossip: Essays and Lectures (Nightboat Books, 2023, forthcoming).
-Other work has been featured in or is forthcoming from Ma Bibliothèque, Bloomsbury Publishing, The 87 Press, Bomb, Bricks from the Kiln, Jacket2, The TLS, Manifold: Experimental Criticism, TDR, The White Review, the Chicago Review, and 3:AM.
-She co-organises the (currently virtual) interdisciplinary Sound/Text seminar at Harvard, and last year was a tutor on the Alternative Education Programme at Rupert in Vilnius, Lithuania.
-She has taught and continues to teach in a number of institutional and non-institutional settings in the UK, Europe, and the US and is committed to an intersectional, interdisciplinary, and provisional pedagogy.
-More information about her performances, publications, workshops, and collaborative projects can be found on her website: https://www.sophieseita.com/
+She’s performed or exhibited her work at the Royal College of Art, [ SPACE ], La MaMa Galleria (NYC), Bold Tendencies, the Arnolfini, JNU (New Delhi), Kettle’s Yard, Parasol Unit, Flat Time House, Art Night London, Kunsthalle Darmstadt (Germany), Taller Bloc (Santiago de Chile), and elsewhere.
+She has also received funding and fellowships from Arts Council England, the British Council, Canada Council, Creative Scotland, a-n, Dover Prize at Darlington, Brown University, Yale, Princeton, Columbia University, Cambridge University, PEN America, Lambeth City Council, among others.
+She’s the author of Lessons of Decal (87 Press, forthcoming Dec 2023), The Gracious Ones (Earthbound Press, 2020), My Little Enlightenment Plays (Pamenar, 2020), My Little Enlightenment: A Lecture Performance (Other Forms, 2019), and Provisional Avant-Gardes: Little Magazine Communities from Dada to Digital (Stanford University Press, 2019).
+Other work has been featured in Ma Bibliothèque, Bloomsbury Publishing, Bomb, Bricks from the Kiln, Jacket2, The TLS, Manifold: Experimental Criticism, TDR, The White Review, the Chicago Review, and 3:AM.
+She is a Lecturer in the Art Department at Goldsmiths, and also co-organises the interdisciplinary Sound/Text seminar at Harvard (hybrid, for international audiences) with Alex Rehding and Aleksandra Kremer.
+More information about her performances, publications, workshops, and collaborative projects can be found on her website: https://www.sophieseita.com/.